 Most of my work was in human resources with all its diversity from recruitment, on-boarding, through to performance management and remuneration – the entire employee life-cycle.
 On top of this I have managed projects and worked with various HR systems and their implementation and integration.
 Making processes more efficient is one of my specialities.

 Now I am also in the wonderful position to help students all over the world to experience time abroad.
-With any business engagement in my capacity as education expert, mentor or coach, I am able to fund scholarships for aspiring students in developing countries.
-If you decide to work with me, you would also be helping another student somewhere else, who would never be able to afford to study abroad otherwise.
+Everybody who works with me in either my capacity as education expert, mentor or coach, is contributing to scholarship funding for aspiring students in developing countries.
+Your decision to work with me will therefore be helping another less fortunate student, who would never be able to afford to study abroad otherwise.

 Sofiri: What are some important questions aspiring students should ask themselves before they select a course and educational provider?